This article was originally published by VICE Poland.

 Thousands protested in front of the Polish parliament on Sunday, after the conservative Prime Minister Beata Szydło announced she'll support the Catholic Church's efforts to completely ban abortion in the country.
-The protest was organised by recently-established Left wing party Razem, in collaboration with Polish anarchists and the Liberal Committee for the Defence of Democracy.
+The protest was organized by the recently established left-wing party Razem, in collaboration with Polish anarchists and the Liberal Committee for the Defense of Democracy.

 Scroll down for more photos: